UPDATED January 2018

 For example, let's say your first few posts were something along the lines of "Best straight razor", "Best safety razor" and "Electric razor reviews".

 These are core "money" pages and you'll want to rank them.
-So in month 1 (and for months 2-4 as well) you can add content that compliments them well.
+So in month 1 (and for months 2-4 as well) you can add content that complements them well.
 In this case it might be keywords like "How to shave with a straight razor" or "The benefits of using electric razors" and so on.

 Remember to link them to the key pages to add that topical relevance and build their importance in Google's eyes!